Tbrennan6/IcelandicNow/blog/2025-10-2_sá-explained.md

 ### Clarifying
-*Sá* is often used when there are multiple options to clarify a certain one.
+*Sá* is often used when there are multiple options, to clarify a certain one.

 Example 1: Hvað heitir plantan á myndinni, **sú** neðri? - (What do you call the plant in the picture, **the** lower **one**?)\
 Example 2: Er þetta **sú** Asa sem þú ert að leita að? - (Is that **the** Ása that you were looking for?)\